OpenNebula/docs/source/administration/references/ds_conf.rst

 -  **CEPH\_HOST**: Space-separated list of Ceph monitors.
 -  **CEPH\_SECRET**: A generated UUID for a LibVirt secret.
 -  **LIMIT\_MB**: Limit, in MB, of storage that OpenNebula will use for this datastore
+-  **BASE\_PATH**: Base path is generated automatically with the value in :ref:`oned.conf <oned_conf_datastores>`.
+If the value is changed in oned.conf, it won't apply to existing datastores.
+The administrator can change it manually for each datastore with this attribute.
+Please note that BASE_PATH will only be used for new Images, the SOURCE of existing Images will still use the previous BASE_PATH.

 Not all these parameters have meaning for all the datastores.
 Here is the matrix of parameters accepted by each one: